ms/buildtogether.tech/collaborate/index.md

     you are, you probably don't need to be told that, and if you aren't, those two works alone won't change your behavior.
 What *will* is teammates defending the victims of rudeness by telling the offender, "That's not how we speak to each other."
-We'll talk about this more in the next section and in <span x="rights"></span>
+We'll talk about this more in the next section and in <span x="rights"></span>, but keep in mind that your team's culture is defined by the worst behavior you're willing to tolerate
+    <cite>Gruenert2015</cite>.

 How we respond to reviews is just as important: